fititnt/openstreetmap-faas-infra/README.md

 -->

 OpenStreetMap™ is a trademark of the OpenStreetMap Foundation, and is used with their permission.
-This project is not endorsed by or affiliated with the OpenStreetMap Foundation.
+This project is not endorsed by or affiliated with the OpenStreetMap Foundation. (via [OSMF Trademark_Policy](https://wiki.osmfoundation.org/wiki/Trademark_Policy))

 ## License